dtonhofer/simple_parent_child_ipc_example/README.md

 ## Features

-- Argv processing for the parent and child process is based on locally programmed-out finite state machines.
+- Argv (i.e. command-line argument) processing for both parent process and child process is based on explicitly programmed-out finite state machines.
-  The alternative would have been to use an external library, which would have allowed a more declarative approach.
+  The alternative would have been to use an third-party library (for example, [picocli](https://picocli.info/)), which would have allowed a more declarative approach.
   However, argv processing is simple enough and Kotlin is expressive enough that we can bake specialized code directly.
-- Parent process and child process behaviour are based on finite state machines that send one-liners to each other over piped STDIN/STDOUT.
+- Both parent process and child process behaviour is based on finite state machines that send one-liners to each other over piped STDIN/STDOUT.
-  Implementation-wise, "states" are instances from a class hierarchy, each non-abstract class standing for a possible state.
-The class hierarchy allows factoring out common behavior into superclasses, and also to partition the set of states into the partition of "final states", "states during which the process listens for data on STDIN", "states during which the process listens for data on STDOUT" etc.
+  - "States" are instances from a class hierarchy, each non-abstract class in that hierarchy standing for a possible state.
+The class hierarchy allows to factor out common behavior into superclasses, and also to partition the set of states into "final states", "states during which the process listens for data on STDIN", "states during which the process listens for data on STDOUT" etc.
-  An instance representing a state exists for a single step of the finite state machine.
-It is thrown away and replaced by a fresh instance representing the follower state when, conceptually, "edge traversal" happens.
-Ever "state class" has an `onEntry()` method which is called by the state machine runner (a very small loop of 3 lines) immediately after the state instance has been created.
-Any actions that happen
+  - An actual instance representing "being in a state at a certain time" exists for a single step of the finite state machine.
+    The instance is thrown away and replaced by a fresh instance that represents the follower state whenever, conceptually, "edge traversal" happens.
-  "during that state" (a fuzzy concept, really, as it may not be immediately clear when a state conceptually "starts" or "ends", one has to make some choices that may not be in accord with formalisms like UML) is performed in the `onEntry()` method.
-In particular, receiving a line from STDIN (blocking as long has it hasn't fully arrived), sending a line to STDOUT (blocking if the output buffer is full) and deciding what shall be the next state (same as deciding what outgoing edge to travers). `onEntry()` simple returns the next state instance to the state machine runner, which will then call `onEntry()` on it, and the cycle repeats.
-Any ancillary data (counters, streams) that the state machine needs to handle in addition to the central representation of in what state it is now is kept in dedicated immutable instances references by the state instances.
-If the ancillary data changes (e.g. there is a counter incrementation), then a fresh anciallary data instance based on the existing one is created and given to the next state instance's constructor.
+  - Every "state class" has an `onEntry()` method which is called by the state machine runner (a very small loop of 3 lines) immediately after the state instance has been created.
+Actions that  happen "during that state" (a fuzzy concept, really, as it may not be entirely clear when, conceptually, a state "starts" or "ends") are performed in the `onEntry()` method.
+In particular, receiving a line from STDIN (but blocking as long has it hasn't fully arrived), sending a line to STDOUT (but blocking if the output buffer is full) and deciding what shall be the next state are all done in `onEntry()`. `onEntry()` simply instantiates and returns the next state instance to the state machine runner.
+The state machine runner will then call `onEntry()` on that instance, and the cycle repeats.
+  - Any ancillary data (counters, the reader and write on top of streams, timestampe etc.) that the state machine needs to maintain in addition to the central representation of state, is kept in dedicated immutable instances, referenced by state instances.
+If the ancillary data changes
+    (e.g. there is a counter incrementation), then a fresh anciallary data instance based on the existing one is created and passed to the next state instance's constructor.
 This yields a rather elegant solution, code-wise.
+Previously I was focusing on representing the state as a
+    "state variable" that may take on a value from an enum and ancillary data as a bunch of variables held by a the class representing the state machine, which also had per-state processing methods.
+But that was much messier.

 ## The parent state machine